by Carol Baxter

 "What’s the time?
 Have they changed the clocks again?"
 As we cross the world's oceans, let's explore the surprisingly strange subject of how humans shackled time and established the fixed time zones that plague us on our travels.

-Shipwrecks, drowned or starving seamen, disasters that would continue to destroy ships, lives and trade opportunities while sailors couldn't determine their longitude at sea.
+Wrecked ships, drowned sailors, lost cargoes: disasters that wrought havoc because navigators couldn't determine their longitude at sea.
 How did the world solve the greatest technological challenge of its time?